 Following Schwierz et al. (2004a), blocking is identified and tracked as upper-level negative PV anomalies.
-The anomalies are

-120 calculated with respect to the calendar-month averages over the ERA-Interim reanalysis period 1979-2016 (Dee et al., 2011) and temporally smoothed with a 2-day running mean filter.
-Different thresholds for intensity, persistence and quasi-stationary have been tested in order to track and compare upper-level negative PV anomalies in both CNTRL and NOLH simulations.
+The anomalies are calculated with respect to the calendar-month averages over the ERA-Interim reanalysis period 1979-2016 (Dee et al., 2011) and temporally smoothed with a 2-day running mean filter.
+Different thresholds for intensity, persistence and quasi-

-In all simulations, blocks are identified with a threshold of -1 pvu and a spatial overlap of 80 % between two consecutive time steps.
+- 115 stationary have been tested in order to track and compare upper-level negative PV anomalies in both CNTRL and NOLH simulations.
+In all simulations, blocks are identified with a threshold of -1 pvu and a spatial overlap of 80% between two consecutive time steps.
 No persistence criterion is applied.
-The reason for this is that the tracked negative PV anomalies in the NOLH simulations

-125 are weak (see below) and would not be classified as persistent blocks (see also Croci-Maspoli et al., 2007).
-Nevertheless, all blocking events investigated here also fulfill the stricter blocking criteria used, e.g., by Steinfeld and Pfahl (2019) in the CNTRL simulation.
-The advantage of the PV-anomaly-based index is that it objectively captures the core of the anomalous anticyclonic circulation and thus directly allows for an investigation of the origin and evolution of individual blocks and the associated air masses.
-A number of relevant blocking characteristics and their evolution are calculated during the blocking life cycle, such anomaly) and lifetime.
+The reason for this is that the tracked negative PV anomalies in the NOLH simulations are weak (see below) and would not be classified as persistent blocks (see also Croci-Maspoli et al., 2007).
+Nevertheless, all blocking events investigated here also fulfill the stricter blocking criteria used, e.g., by Steinfeld and Pfahl - 120 (2019) in the CNTRL simulation.
+The advantage of the PV-anomaly-based (APV) index is that it objectively captures the core of the anomalous anticyclonic circulation and thus directly allows for an investigation of the origin and evolution of individual blocks and the associated air masses.
+A number of relevant blocking characteristics and their evolution are calculated during the blocking life cycle, such as location (center of mass) and track, spatial extent, blocking intensity (area-averaged upper-level negative PV anomaly) and lifetime.
 The calculated quantities are area-weighted with the cosine of latitude.